jpittma1/ENPM661-Project3-A-/Phase 2/README.md

 # ENPM661-Project3-A*
 A* implementation for a mobile robot for Spring 2022 ENPM661 course at UMD-CP
 # Phase 1: holonomic constraints
-# Phase 2: Add non-holonomic constraints (differential Drive of Turtlebot) and simulate in Gazebo
+# Phase 2: Add non-holonomic constraints (differential Drive of Turtlebot) and simulate in Gazebo (Part 2)

 UMD-CP PMRO.
 Spring 2022
 #Section 0101